In February we’re celebrating Black History Month.

 Throughout the month of February we’re honoring the African American personalities who made a significant impact and contributed to the history of this country; Dr. Martin Luther King, Rosa Parks and so many more.

-And while we celebrate the well-known African Americans, I’m remembering one not so known but who made an impact on his students, his friends, and me, his daughter.
+And while we celebrate the well-known African Americans, I’m remembering one not so known but who made an impact on his students, his friends, and me, his daughter, my dad, my African American history.

-This month is the anniversary of my dad’s passing…
+This month is the anniversary of my his passing…

 I didn’t know my dad well, I didn’t get to spend enough time with him.
 But what I know of him has touched me and transformed my life and others’ life in so many ways.